Case study

 This answered the differentiation question - knowing the range of visual communication styles in the industry helped us know where we could find opportunities to stand out.

-We completed a heuristic analysis of brands' color usage across the travel and vacation rental industry
+An analysis of color usage across the travel industry

 This data would help us as we got further into the redeisgn process.
 We wanted to target people familiar with vacation rentals, as well as people unfamiliar with vacation rentals who might be open to trying one out.
 If a particular experience or amenity was important to those guests, we could weave it into the brand narrative, especially the guest-facing website.